mkaz/hastie/README.md

       "SourceDir" : "posts",
       "LayoutDir" : "layouts",
       "PublishDir": "public"
+      "UseMarkdown": true
     }

+UseMarkdown is optional parameter, by default it will convert documents to markdown.
+If you don't want documents to be converted globally, you can specify it false on the command-line or here in the config.
+If you want to disable markdown on a per document basis, you can put "markdown: no" in the front matter of the document.

 Hastie walks through a templates directory and generates HTML files to a publish directory.
 It uses Go's template language for templates and markdown for content.